mdn/content/files/en-us/web/http/cors/index.md

 ## Examples of access control scenarios

 We present three scenarios that demonstrate how Cross-Origin Resource Sharing works.
-All these examples use {{domxref("XMLHttpRequest")}}, which can make cross-origin requests in any supporting browser.
+All these examples use {{domxref("fetch()")}}, which can make cross-origin requests in any supporting browser.

 ### Simple requests

 Some requests don't trigger a {{Glossary("Preflight_request","CORS preflight")}}.
 Those are called _simple requests_ from the obsolete [CORS spec](https://www.w3.org/TR/2014/REC-cors-20140116/#terminology), though the [Fetch spec](https://fetch.spec.whatwg.org/) (which now defines CORS) doesn't use that term.

-The motivation is that the {{HTMLElement("form")}} element from HTML 4.0 (which predates cross-site {{domxref("XMLHttpRequest")}} and {{domxref("fetch")}}) can submit simple requests to any origin, so anyone writing a server must already be protecting against {{Glossary("CSRF", "cross-site request forgery")}} (CSRF).
+The motivation is that the {{HTMLElement("form")}} element from HTML 4.0 (which predates cross-site {{domxref("fetch()")}} and {{domxref("XMLHttpRequest")}}) can submit simple requests to any origin, so anyone writing a server must already be protecting against {{Glossary("CSRF", "cross-site request forgery")}} (CSRF).
 Under this assumption, the server doesn't have to opt-in (by responding to a preflight request) to receive any request that looks like a form submission, since the threat of CSRF is no worse than that of form submission.
 However, the server still must opt-in using {{HTTPHeader("Access-Control-Allow-Origin")}} to _share_ the response with the script.

 A _simple request_ is one that **meets all the following conditions**: